Meaning Of Epic Music Or Epic Orchestral Music

 Common Places Where Epic Music Can Be Found

-The most common place to find Epic music is in trailers.
-Many companies, called Trailer Houses, have specialized into composing trailer music and selling it to music supervisors in need of this type of music for their projects.
-When a track lands (meaning: is chosen for the trailer) it's called a trailer score.
+Many companies, called Trailer Houses (or simply music production companies), have specialized into composing trailer music and selling it to music supervisors in need of this type of music for their projects.

 Just like movies, video games will tell you, or more like will have you play through a story.
 Depending on the game genre, the music can greatly vary.